amjadsh92/MyProject/README.md

 The project has two main pages:

-1-The To-Do-List page
+1-The To-Do-List page <br>
-2-Tic-Tac-Toe page
+2-Tic-Tac-Toe page <br>

-We used the App Router feautre.
+I used Nextjs 14 to build the application with utilizing the App Router feature.

 ### 1- To-Do-List page: